nimeir/lonk-dl/README.md

 ### Prerequisites

 Latest version of Python and PRAW needs to be installed.
-Requires the script to be registered on Reddit as it uses the Reddit API (https://old.reddit.com/prefs/apps/).
+Requires the script to be registered on Reddit as it uses the Reddit API ().

 ### Installing

-Download the script and it can be run using Python.
-Users are required to create a praw.ini file in the working directory specifying the client_id, client_secret, and user_agent.
+1. Download the script and it can be run using Python.
+2. Register the script on '''https://old.reddit.com/prefs/apps/'''.
+3. Run ```Python lonk_dl.py -i``` to automatically create praw.ini file but you must fill out the values yourself (use the values generated from registering on Reddit).
+The user_agent can be a short description of your script.
+For example ```user_agent=image downloader by ...```.

 ## Usage guide
 This script is designed to be run daily as it terminates when a duplicate filename is found.
 Hence this script will slowly build a database of images from the desired subreddit.